cogent3/PiQTree2dev/README.md

 ### Setting up the docker engine

 The docker engine is a hypervisor application that hosts docker containers.
-On Windows and MacOS, you can install Docker Desktop application from [here](https://www.docker.com/products/docker-desktop)
+On Windows and MacOS (and soon Linux), you can install Docker Desktop application from [here](https://www.docker.com/products/docker-desktop)

+#### MacOS alternative to Docker Desktop
 Alternatively, on macOS, you can use Colima which is a lightweight Docker-compatible environment on macOS without the need for a hypervisor.

 <details><summary>Installing Colima on macOS</summary>